rezabekf/aws-gaming-box/README.md

 # AWS G4 Gaming Box

-> Under development, install at your own risk!

 This project will deploy G4 EC2 windows instance.
 The instance is running [NICEDCV server](https://docs.aws.amazon.com/dcv/latest/userguide/getting-started.html) and is bootstrapped with following applications and drivers:
 * NVIDIA gaming drivers for G4 instances
 * Steam app